 In Pennsylvania, each county sets a value for every taxable property within the county, called an assessment.
 That assessment governs what you pay in annual real estate tax to your county, your local township, and your school district.
 Usually, the school district taxes are the biggest component of that tax burden.

-When Are Property Taxes Generally Assessed?
+When Are Property Taxes Assessed In Pennsylvania?

 Property assessment should be the same every year, except for three triggering events:

 - A building permit or demolition on the property, potentially changing the assessed value.

 - The taxpayer or school district files an appeal, challenging if the assessed value is too high or too low.

 - A county-wide re-assessment, re-evaluating every property within that district.

 Excluding these events, your assessment should stay the same every year.